University of Ilorin (UNILORIN) Postgraduate Admission Form for 2021/2022 Academic Session

-- The Postgraduate session for Postgraduate programmes is 12 calendar months, commencing on 2nd October and ending on 30th September of the following year.
-The 12 calendar months start to count automatically from the date of first registration.
+The Postgraduate academic session for Postgraduate programmes is 12 calendar months, commencing on 2nd October and ending on 30th September of the following year.
+The 12 calendar months starts to count automatically from the date of first registration.

-- Applicants are to note that, programmes automatically lapses at the expiration of the maximum duration for each programme.
-However, a candidate may apply for an extension of not more than 12 months, in the first instance, subject to a maximum of two such extensions.
+Applicants are to note that programmes automatically lapses at the expiration of the prescribed maximum duration for each programme.
+A candidate may, however, apply for an extension of not more than 6 months, in the first instance, subject to a maximum of two such extensions.

 UNILORIN Postgraduate Admission Eligibility

-- All Certificates shall be available at the point of purchasing the application form.
-The National Youth Service Corp Discharge Certificate OR Exemption Certificate should be presented on or before September 30th, 2020.
+All Certificates shall be available at the point of purchasing the application form.
+The National Youth Service Corp Discharge Certificate OR Exemption Certificate should be presented.

-- All supporting documents in (i) above and the hard copy of the application form should be forwarded to the Secretary, Postgraduate School, University of Ilorin, Ilorin, Nigeria between Monday, 1st June, 2020 and Friday 10th, July, 2020, while the submission of Transcripts of Academic Records should be to the Head of Department where the admission is being sought.
+All supporting documents in (i) above and the hard copy of the application form should be forwarded to the Secretary, Postgraduate School, University of Ilorin, Ilorin, Nigeria, while the submission of Transcripts of Academic Records should be to the Head of Department where the admission is being sought.
 The Postgraduate School will not be held liable for any misdirected transcript, please.

-- International applicants (Applicants who are domiciled outside Nigeria, and non- Nigerians, applying from outside the country) shall be exempted from the qualifying examination.
+International applicants (Applicants who are domiciled outside Nigeria, and non- Nigerians, applying from outside the country) shall be exempted from the qualifying examination.
 However, International applicants applying from outside the country for the Doctor of Philosophy programmes shall be requested to submit a proposal of not more than 5 pages, giving details of what research they intend to carry out.
-This should be sent electronically to firstname.lastname@example.org not later than 10th July, 2020.
+This should be sent electronically to firstname.lastname@example.org

-Application Forms are to be completed on-line and will close on Friday, 10th July, 2020.
-Note that the latest date for receipt of supporting documents is Friday, 31st July 2020.
-Successful applicants would be notified by e-mail.
+Application forms are to be completed online and will close on Friday, 11th February 2022.
+Note that the latest date for receipt of supporting documents is Friday, 25th February 2022.
+Successful applicants would be notified through their University of Ilorin application portal.

-PLEASE NOTE: That while this advertisement serves as the invitation for the Qualifying Examination which is to be held at a date to be announced later, all applicants are strongly advised to provide their functional GSM number and e-mail addresses for further information and necessary communication.
+PLEASE NOTE: That while this advertisement serves as the invitation for the Qualifying Examination which is to be held on Saturday, 5th of March, 2022, all applicants are strongly advised to provide their functional GSM number and e-mail addresses for further information and necessary 12 communication.
 The University shall not be held responsible for any disappointment occasioned by wrong information on the part of applicants.
 You are hereby required to be checking your e-mails frequently.